Chihaya Adachi: Research, patents and awards

 Adachi has had over 515 papers published in the field of organic electronics.
 Adachi's lab in Kyushu University has filed over 180 patents since 1989.
 Adachi's work and achievements are regarded as fundamental to scientific understanding of OLED device mechanisms, structures and developments.
 Specific areas in which the Adachi's work was instrumental include highly efficiency phosphorescence emission, OLED host materials and OLED degradation.

 In 2012 Adachi discovered a new class of light emitting materials that utilize thermally activated delayed fluorescence, or TADF.
 Since then his research activities are mainly focused on TADF and Hyperfluorescence OLED emission.

 In 2014 the Society for Information Display awarded Adachi with its 2014 SID Fellow Award that honors individuals who have made a widely recognized and significant contribution to the field of information display.

 In 2007 Adachi's paper "Relaxation of Roll-off Characteristics in Organic Electrophosphorescence diodes" won the Outstanding Poster Paper Award at the 7th International Meeting on Information Display (IMID2007).
 In July 2016 Adachi was one of the scientists recognized at the Japan Research Front Awards 2016.
 The award was organized by the Intellectual Property & Science business of Thomson Reuters.
 Other awards include the 2003 Funai Foundation for Information Technology FFIT Award, the 2004 distinguished paper award on organic electroluminescence (by the Japan Society of Applied Physics) and the 2004 Nano-Tech Award (IT&Electronics division).

 In the 2007 Adachi received the Commendation for Science and Technology by the Japanese Minister of Education, Culture, Sports, Science and Technology.
 In 2016 Adachi was awarded with the Japan Society of Applied Physics Fellow Award.

+In 2019, Adachi became a laureate of the Asian Scientist 100 by the Asian Scientist.

+In 2022, Adachi received the 92nd Hattori Hokokai Award and the 38nd Kenjiro Sakurai Memorial Award.

+In 2023, Adachi received the prestigious medal of honor with Purple Ribbon from the Japanese government.